dcls/gdip/docs/docs/about.md

 ![](./pipeline.png)

-DCLS GDIP is a pipeline developed to analyze and compare sequenced isolates involved in food-borne outbrekes.
+DCLS GDIP is a pipeline developed to analyze and compare sequenced isolates involved in food-borne outbreaks.

 Reports generated from DCLS GDIP will enable identification of high confidence associations between cases of illness that warranting further public health investigation.